Hecthor1999/rnaseq_course/README.md

 # RNA_seq_course_breast_cancer
-Repository for the documented code used in the analysis performed during the RNA sequencing course Detection of differential gene expression from bulk RNA sequencing data of three different breast cancer subtypes
+Repository for the documented code used in the analysis performed during the RNA sequencing course\n Detection of differential gene expression from bulk RNA sequencing data of three different breast cancer subtypes
 # 1.Getting started
 (Step carried out in the IBU cluster)